aviaga/FutureMakers/README.md

 # SureStart MIT FutureMakers
-Avirral's Github profile for SureStart.
+My Github profile for SureStart.
+Please see the wiki (https://github.com/aviaga/Futuremakers/wiki) for documentation of activities, such as the daily reflections.